Kamahl19/react-starter/README.md

 ## Prettier

 This project uses [Prettier](https://prettier.io/), an opinionated code formatter.
 In order to format code manually, run `yarn format` in app root directory.
 All the code is also formatted automatically on `pre-commit` hook.
+There is also `yarn format-check` for CI purposes to check if code is formatted properly.

 ## ESLint